Non-fixation for conservative stochastic dynamics on the line: Finite volume dynamics and Abelian property

 Using Lemma \ref{mono1} one can define $u_{\eta,\infty}=\lim_{M\to \infty}u_M.$ Note also that Lemma \ref{mono1} implies that $u_{\eta,\infty}$ does not depend on the increasing sets $[-M,M],$ and any sequence of sets increasing to $\Z$ would have the same limit.
 When the underlying configuration is clear from context we will denote $u_{\eta,\infty}(\cdot)$ just by $u(\cdot)$ as stated in \eqref{monlim}.
 A configuration $\eta$ is said to be stabilizable if $u(x)< \infty$ for all $x \in \mathbb{Z}.$ (One can easily see that almost surely $u(\cdot)$ is finite everywhere or infinite everywhere).\\

 We now finish off the section with the statement of some technical lemmas and deduce the proof of Theorem \ref{main} from them.
 The rest of this article will be devoted to the proof of the lemmas.
+It would also be convenient for us to adopt the standard notational convention throughout the paper of using letters $c,C,$ etc.\ to denote constants whose values are not crucial for the arguments and their values may change from line to line, sometimes within the same proof.